UBC-MDS/DSCI-532_2024_13_Juno/README.md

 # Motivation

+## The Problem:
 Despite progress in workplace diversity initiatives, gender disparity remains a pervasive issue at the highest levels of leadership, with men disproportionately represented compared to women.

+## The Solution:
 Our dashboard app aims to shed light on this disparity by providing visual insights into the gender composition of top-level leadership, highlighting the need for continued efforts to achieve gender equality and foster inclusive workplaces.
+The dashboard allows the user to deepdive in several aspects such as Types of Corporation, Industries or Provinces and also look into specific years.

 # How to use this app